 If the top row of your table looks different from the rest, Excel can tell it’s a header and won’t mix it up when you sort.
 But if the top row looks like the rest of your data, Excel might get confused and shuffle it into the middle when you sort.
 To avoid this, just select the data without the top row before sorting.
 If you’re using the sort window, remember to check the box that says “My data has headers”.

-STEP 1: Click on the top of the column which is to be sorted.
-For example, here click on cell A1.
+STEP 1: Click on the top of the column that is to be sorted.

-STEP 2: Now go to ‘Sort’ under the Data tab and select ‘Custom Sort’.
+STEP 2: Go to ‘Sort’ under the Data tab and select ‘Custom Sort’.

 STEP 3: Then, choose the column you want to sort by, and under ‘Order’, pick ‘Custom List’.